Jan 4, 2025

 Components of IAM

-• Credentials management and user authentication
+• Credential management and multifactor authentication

-• User provisioning
+• Account provisioning and deactivation

-• Entitlement management
+• Entitlement and group management

-• Identity verification
+• Identity verification and SSO

 How does IGA relate to audits and compliance?